Attention current clients: You may enter the Telehealth Waiting Room shortly before your scheduled appointment time.

 Medicare historically has had very strict rules governing coverage for Telemental health services and only covered this service in private practice settings, except under certain conditions.
 CLICK HERE TO LEARN MORE.
 Since Congress passed the COVID-19 Appropriations Act, Centers for Medicare and Medicaid Services (CMS) has the ability to give Medicare permission to waive the previous Telehealth restrictions under this specific emergency circumstances.
 While specific waivers of the Medicare Telehealth restrictions have yet to be published for therapists working in private practice, I am going to follow the Medicare permissions outlined on their E-visits page.

-For my current clients, if you are interested and willing to participate in Telehealth services (details forthcoming), PLEASE COMPLETE THIS FORM BY CLICKING HERE.
+Telehealth Consent Requirement: For my current clients, if you are interested and willing to participate in services via video conferencing, please complete THIS TELEHEALTH CONSENT FORM and call for instructions on returning the form.

 For more information about COVID-19 and preventing infection, please visit the Center for Disease Control.